kevin-proxy/the-controller/README.md

 Just a Discord Bot with a few commands and functions to polish my server

+You can find all the commands neccessary for using my bot by executing: '>commands'